An E04 error occurs, and the softener does not draw brine during regeneration.

 - 5. Test brine draw: Start a manual regeneration and observe the brine level.
 It should slowly drop during the brine draw stage.
 If not, further diagnosis of the brine valve or control head is needed.

-When to call a technician: If cleaning the injector and checking tubing does not restore brine draw, the internal brine valve or control body may be worn or cracked and should be serviced professionally.
+When to call a technician: If cleaning the injector and checking the tubing does not restore brine draw, the internal brine valve or control body may be worn or cracked and should be serviced professionally.

 Repair Difficulty